ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 # Deployment Modes

-In the interest of satisfying the widest range of use-cases possible, three different modes for deploying a Transparency Log are supported.
+In the interest of satisfying the widest range of use-cases possible, three different modes for deploying a transparency log are supported.
 Each mode has slightly different requirements and efficiency considerations for both the transparency log and the end-user.